pointychimp/bashblog/README.md

 ----

 * comments
-* other functions .... rebuild, reset come to mind
+* other functions .... reset come to mind
 * tag page listing all tags ordered by popular use
 * page to view only posts with a specific tag